-Basis of Preparation
+Basis of Preparation and Statement of Compliance

-The consolidated financial statements have been prepared on a historical cost basis, except for securities at FVPL) and FVOCI investments that have been measured at fair value.
+The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards and on a historical cost basis, except for investments in debt and equity securities that have been measured at fair value.
 The consolidated financial statements are presented in Philippine pesos (Peso), which is the Company's functional and presentation currency.
 Amounts are presented to the nearest Thousand Peso unless otherwise stated.